istio/istio.io/content/en/docs/ambient/install/multicluster/failover/index.md

 [multicluster installation guides](/docs/ambient/install/multicluster) and verify that the installation is working properly.

 In this guide, we will build on top of the `HelloWorld` application used to verify the multicluster installation.
-We will configure locality failover for the `HelloWorld` service to prefer endpoints in the cluster local to the client using a `DestinationRule` and will deploy a waypoint proxy to enforce the configuration.
+We will configure locality failover for the `HelloWorld` service to prefer endpoints in the client's local cluster `DestinationRule` and will deploy a waypoint proxy to enforce the configuration.

 ## Deploy waypoint proxy